Learning to Optimize Via Posterior Sampling: Bounds for General Function Classes.

-\end{lem} We can use the confidence sets constructed in the previous section to guarantee that the conditions of this lemma hold.
+\end{lemma} We can use the confidence sets constructed in the previous section to guarantee that the conditions of this lemma hold.
 In particular, choosing $\delta=1/2T$ in (\ref{eq:Confidence Parameter}) guarantees that $f_{\theta}\in\bigcap_{t=1}^{\infty}\mathcal{F}_{t}$ with probability at least $1-1/T$.

 Our remaining task is to provide a worst case bound on the sum $\sum_{1}^{T}w_{\mathcal{F}_t}(A_{t})$.
 First consider the case of a linearly parameterized model where $f_{\rho}(a):=\left\langle \phi(a),\,\rho\right\rangle $ for each $\rho\in\Theta\subset\mathbb{R}^d$.
 Then, it can be shown that our confidence set takes the form $\mathcal{F}_t:=\left\{f_{\rho} : \rho\in\Theta_t\right\}$ where $\Theta_t\subset\mathbb{R}^d$ is an ellipsoid.
 When an action $A_t$ is sampled, the ellipsoid shrinks in the direction $\phi(A_t)$.
 Here the explicit geometric structure of the confidence set implies that the width $w_{\mathcal{F}_t}$ shrinks not only at $A_t$ but also at any other action whose feature vector is not orthogonal to $\phi(A_t)$.
 Some linear algebra leads to a worst case bound on $\sum_{1}^{T}w_{\mathcal{F}_t}(A_{t})$.
 For a general class of functions, the situation is much subtler, and we need to measure the way in which the width at each action can be reduced by sampling other actions.
 To do this, we introduce the following notion of dependence.